creamsensation/gox/README.md

 <br>

 ### Shared
-Some elements and attributes have same names, here comes shared nodes<br>
+Some elements and attributes have same names, here comes shared nodes.<br>
-All shared nodes have default node type, which can be modified with modifier node<br>
+All shared nodes have default node type, which can be modified with modifier node.<br>
 Because of sharing, you need to use node for content, instead of writing simple string argument.<br>
-Shared nodes are: cite, data, form, label, slot, span, style, title<br>
+Shared nodes are: cite, data, form, label, slot, span, style, title.<br>
 ```go
 Label(Text("E-mail"))
 Style(Element(), Raw("body{background:red;}"))